 1. Flip and Slide Reloading

 First, locate the little orange access door on the top of the blaster and flip that open.
-Then you need to slide back the top section of the blaster (which is also how you will prime the blaster, more on that later).
+Then you need to slide back the top section of the blaster (which is also how you will prime the blaster; more on that later).
 This will reveal a little hole to feed the rounds into.
-Slide it forward back into its original position after loading and then you will be ready to start blasting.
+Slide it forward back into its original position after loading, and then you will be ready to start firing.

 This also adds another layer of security on top of the flip access door to stop any potential issues with rounds falling out (in case the access door accidentally opens during play).
 But that satisfying click that the door makes when it closes means that this is also pretty unlikely, and a sign of what a solid design the Kronos is.